Ayn Rand: Later years

 In 1964, Nathaniel Branden began an affair with the young actress Patrecia Scott, whom he later married.
 Nathaniel and Barbara Branden kept the affair hidden from Rand.
 As her relationship with Nathaniel Branden deteriorated, Rand had her husband be present for difficult conversations between her and Branden.
 In 1968, Rand learned about Branden's relationship with Scott.
 Though her romantic involvement with Nathaniel Branden was already over, Rand ended her relationship with both Brandens, and the NBI closed.
 She published an article in The Objectivist repudiating Nathaniel Branden for dishonesty and "irrational behavior in his private life".
 In subsequent years, Rand and several more of her closest associates parted company.

-In 1973, Rand's younger sister Eleonora Drobisheva (née Rosenbaum, 1910–1999) visited her in the US at Rand's invitation, but did not accept her lifestyle and views, as well as finding little literary merit in her works.
-She returned to the Soviet Union and spent the rest of her life in Leningrad, later Saint Petersburg.
+In 1973, Rand learned that her youngest sister, Nora, was still alive in Leningrad.
+Rand arranged for Nora and her husband to visit New York in April 1974, but the sisters clashed repeatedly over their differing beliefs.
+After the couple returned to the Soviet Union in May, Rand never spoke to them again.

-In 1974, Rand had surgery for lung cancer after decades of heavy smoking.
-In 1976, she retired from her newsletter and, despite her lifelong objections to any government-run program, was enrolled in and claimed Social Security and Medicare with the aid of a social worker.
+In December 1974, Rand was diagnosed with lung cancer after decades of heavy smoking; it was successfully treated with surgery in January 1975.
+In 1976, she retired from her newsletter and, despite her objections to government-run social programs, claimed Social Security and Medicare with the aid of a representative from her lawyers.
 Her activities in the Objectivist movement declined, especially after her husband died on November 9, 1979.
 One of her final projects was a never-completed television adaptation of Atlas Shrugged.

 On March 6, 1982, Rand died of heart failure at her home in New York City.
 Her funeral included a 6 ft floral arrangement in the shape of a dollar sign.
 In her will, Rand named Peikoff as her heir.